MLopezJ/minimalist-test-lib/README.md

 # Minimalist Test Lib
-A minimalist example to understand the fundaments of test libraries*.
+A kata about a minimalist example to understand the fundaments of test libraries*.
 > *jest is taken as a reference

 ## Installation